auremoser/web-coding/syllabus.md

 * Journalism.org, [_Datasets_](http://www.journalism.org/datasets/pages/2/).
 * Moser, A. + friends, [_Federal datasets_](https://etherpad.mozilla.org/fed-data)

+####PRACTICE
+In prep for our study of maps and extra-journalism interactive platforms, evaluate the utility and validity of [Pattrn's projects](http://pattrn.co/).

+Including [The Gaza Platform](https://gazaplatform.amnesty.org/), a partnership with Amnesty Intl.

 ####ASSIGNMENT
 Do some research, find a few stories that inspire you, or [some that don't](http://www.theguardian.com/news/datablog/gallery/2013/aug/01/16-useless-infographics?CMP=twt_gu).
 Think about what data they use to prove their assertions, or what datasets might help to bolster their arguments.